Blood donation: Donor compensation

 Most allogeneic blood donors donate as an act of charity and do not expect to receive any direct benefit from the donation.
 The sociologist Richard Titmuss, in his 1970 book The Gift Relationship: From Human Blood to Social Policy, compared the merits of the commercial and non-commercial blood donation systems of the US and the UK, coming down in favor of the latter.
 The book became a bestseller in the US, resulting in legislation to regulate the private market in blood.
 The book is still referenced in modern debates about turning blood into a commodity.
 The book was republished in 1997 and the same ideas and principles are applied to analogous donation programs, such as organ donation and sperm donation.

+In low-resource countries, directed donation from family members and friends is common, because there is no other realistic option.
+The practice causes ethical challenges, because the donor may feel coerced or may be receiving undisclosed payments.
+Additionally, relying on a social network means that people with large networks of healthy adults have a better chance of receiving life-saving treatment than people without the same social privileges.